Bush-cat/android_device_samsung_gts7fewifi-twrp/README.md

-# TWRP Device Tree for Samsung Galaxy A52s 5G
+# TWRP Device Tree for Samsung Galaxy Tab S7 FE (SM-T733)

-The Galaxy A52s 5G (codenamed _"a52sxq"_) is an upper-mid-range smartphone from Samsung.
+> ⚠️ **Attention:** This is for the WiFi Variant only!
+LTE/5G Variants use a differrent Chipset!

-It was announced in August 2021 and released in September 2021.
+The Galaxy Tab S7 FE (codenamed _"gts7fewifi"_) is an upper-mid-range tablet from Samsung.

-There are also two different variants for Taiwan (a52sxqzt) and Korea (a52sxqks).
+It was announced in May 2021 and released in June 2021.

 ## Device specifications